Edge detection with trigonometric polynomial shearlets: Numerical examples

-In this section we give a numerical example to underline the main results of this paper by computing the shearlet coefficients of a characteristic function of a rotated ellipse.
+In this section we give numerical examples to underline the main results of this paper by computing the shearlet coefficients of a characteristic function of a rotated ellipse.
 In order to do that, we need to compute the Fourier transform of the characteristic function of a disc, given by

 We transform $\boldsymbol{\xi}=\rho\,\boldsymbol{\Theta}(\theta)$ and $\mathbf{x}=r\,\boldsymbol{\Theta}(\phi)$ into polar coordinates and use $\boldsymbol{\xi}^{\mathrm{T}}\mathbf{x}=r\rho\cos\left(\theta-\phi\right)$ to obtain